Sam Fender: 2019–2020: Hypersonic Missiles

-Elton John personally invited Fender to perform at his annual AIDS Foundation Academy Awards Party after the 2020 Oscars and joined him on stage for a rendition of "Will We Talk?".
+Elton John personally invited Fender to perform at his annual AIDS Foundation Academy Awards Party after the 92nd Academy Awards in 2020.
 On 13 February 2020, the single "Hold Out" was released, which Fender said was to be the last release from the Hypersonic Missiles era.
-Fender was nominated for Best New Artist at the 40th Brit Awards, losing out to Lewis Capaldi.
+He wrote the song when he was 20.
+Fender was nominated for Best New Artist at the 2020 Brit Awards, won by Lewis Capaldi.
 In February 2020, he undertook a headlining tour across Europe to promote the album.
-Fender performed in the Live Lounge playing a cover of "Back To Black" by Amy Winehouse, a previous Brit Award winner, which was later officially released.
-He was supposed to embark on a UK-headline tour in Spring 2020, including performances at Leeds Arena, Utilita Arena Newcastle, and Cardiff International Arena.
-Tickets for the London's Alexandra Palace show sold out within 20 minutes, and as a consequence, the band added a second night at the venue.
-It marked his first-ever headlining arena shows.
+Fender performed in the Live Lounge playing a cover of "Back To Black" by Amy Winehouse, which was later officially released.
+He was supposed to embark on a UK-headline tour in spring 2020, including performances at Leeds Arena, Utilita Arena Newcastle, and Cardiff International Arena, which would have marked his first-ever headlining arena shows.
 However, in March, Fender was forced to reschedule the tour due to the COVID-19 pandemic.

-In mid-August 2020, Fender was the first act to perform at the world's first socially distanced venue, at the Gosforth Park-based Virgin Money Unity Arena, in Newcastle.
+In August 2020, Fender was the first act to perform at the world's first socially distanced venue, at the Gosforth Park-based Virgin Money Unity Arena, in Newcastle.
 Opening the show with "Will We Talk?", he played three unreleased songs, including "The Kitchen" and "Seventeen Going Under".
-"Dead Boys" was nominated for a 2020 Ivor Novello Award for Best Song Musically and Lyrically.
+"Dead Boys" was nominated for the Ivor Novello Award for Best Song Musically and Lyrically.
 On 24 November 2020, Fender released the single "Winter Song", a cover of a 1970s track by Lindisfarne, which was premiered as Annie Mac's Hottest Record in the World.
 He performed the song with the Royal Northern Sinfonia at the Sage Gateshead Christmas Cracker event on 18 December.
-Fender declined John's invitation to collaborate on The Lockdown Sessions to focus on making his second studio album.
-Fender said he was "too busy" and "didn't want to rush anything".
-Their collaboration was then postponed to a later date.
-The then-forthcoming album was initially planned to be recorded at Hendrix's Electric Lady Studios in New York City before the pandemic interrupted the project.